Ophthalmic Medical Assistant

 - Submit an official high school diploma as well as college transcripts to the Student Records.

-- Complete CPCC placement tests
+- Complete CPCC placement tests for course placement.

 - Schedule an appointment and meet with an academic advisor.